Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Salkantay Trek to Machu Picchu is the best alternative to the Inca Trail.
-With snow-capped peaks, lowland jungle and a visit to the Inca site of Llactapata, Salkantay Trekking experience offers a perfect mix of trekking, culture and nature.
+With snow-capped peaks, lowland jungle, and a visit to the Inca site of Llactapata, the Salkantay Trekking experience offers a perfect mix of trekking, culture, and nature.

-The trek is considered as one of the beautiful treks in Peru.
+The trek is considered one of the beautiful treks in Peru.

-Salkantay Trek to Machu Picchu gets its name from one of the highest mountains in Southern Peru (Salkantay Mountain).
-The main difference between the Salkantay Trek and Classic Inca Trail is that the Salkantay Trek swaps out Inca ruins for a jaw-droppingly diverse set of landscapes.
+Salkantay Trek to Machu Picchu gets its name from one of the highest mountains in Southern Peru.
+The main difference between the Salkantay Trek and Classic Inca Trail is that the trek swaps out Inca ruins for a jaw-droppingly diverse set of landscapes.

-The Salkantay Trek to Machu Picchu is a high altitude experience.
+The Salkantay Trek to Machu Picchu is a high-altitude experience.
 The highest point of the Salkantay Pass at 4600 meters above sea level.
 The trek is physically challenging.
-However, it pays off with less crowds and surprise lagoons (including Humantay Lake) and rivers, as well as an unforgettable mountain trail.
+However, it pays off with fewer crowds and surprise lagoons (including Humantay Lake) and rivers, as well as an unforgettable mountain trail.

 Cusco Hotel Transfer